leon4rd/test/README.md

-## What do you call a fake noodle?
-An impasta.
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.